Joanne-PYL/faceDetection_API/README.md

 # faceDetection_API

-This is a web backend Restful API server using <strong>NodeJS</strong> with Express.js and PostgreSQL connector (pg) library and integrated with 3rd party APIs.
+This is a web backend Restful API server using <strong>NodeJS</strong> with <strong>Express.js</strong> and <strong>PostgreSQL</strong> connector (pg) library and integrated with 3rd party APIs. \
-The API controlled user authentication, encrypted password using Bcrypt when storing user profiles into the database, and authorized users to upload an image and use the Clarifai API functions.

 The interface of the project can be found [here](https://github.com/Joanne-PYL/faceDetection_interface).

+# The server can:
+1. Control user authentication and authorization.
+2. Allowed users upload a image by URL, then detect and highlight the human face in the image.
+3. Record the user's upload image numbers.